 In Denmark, businesses are asked to separate their waste, but the campaigner says this law isn’t being properly enforced.

 He calls the global food waste rescuing app Too Good To Go “hyped up”.
 While technology has the potential to solve things, he says it won’t.
 Looking at the fine print between the organisations, many of them cap the number of products “saved” at under five a day.
 After receiving a commission and discount, the supermarket automatically faces a 76% discount, which is too high even for big businesses.

 Homewood says it’s a clear example of greenwashing.
 “They say they’re solving waste, but if you go round the back and check the dumpsters, they’re still full.”

 While individuals are “chucking their own money out the window” when they waste food, the campaigner believes the retail food waste is more problematic because businesses gain profits from it.
 “Even with 40 dumpster-divers across the West, you can get a picture of it,” he says.
 “It’s just mindblowing.”

 He isn’t the only one who thinks it’s an issue.
 In March 2020, US organisation Project Drawdown put food waste third in its list of the 100 best solutions to mitigate climate change.
 “Above plant-based diets and flying,” Homewood says.
-The FAO estimates that the planet wastes between one-third and half of all food produced, making it the third-highest emitter of GHG emissions on the planet.
+The FAO estimates that the planet wastes one-third of all food produced, making it the third-highest emitter of GHG emissions on the planet.